 Price: Expect an origination fee of between 1.99 and 8.99%, and total monthly payments per $10,000 borrowed of between $227 and $955 with total annualized rates of between 9.77% and 35.71%.

 StartSomeGood is a cause-driven crowdfunding site.
 If you have an uplifting project that needs funding, StartSomeGood can help.
 You can be a nonprofit, for-profit, unincorporated group, or any other status -- they care about your ability to have social impact.
 View more of their criteria here.

 Price: It’s free to submit your project, and you’ll only pay a service fee of 5% if your project reaches its funding goal.
-You can also expect payment processing fees.
+You can also expect payment processing fees of 4.9%.